ruyd/automated-express-backend/README.md

 Modern template for Express backends and microservices

-Define your sequelize models and automatically get a fully documented API with SwaggerUI
+Just define your sequelize models and you get a fully documented CRUD API with SwaggerUI

-That's it, focus on actual functionality, automate the boilerplate stuf
+That's it, focus on actual functionality, automate the boilerplate stuff

 ## Developer Experience